 Whether you’re in dental school or in residency you’ve more than likely had a presenter visit your program to speak about disability income insurance.
 Most of the time these presentations focus on the company itself as opposed to explaining what this insurance can actually do for you.
-In this article I’ll outline some of the basics of a disability income insurance policy.
+In this article, we'll outline some of the basics of a disability income insurance policy.

-Disability Policies usually have “Riders” attached to them.
-Riders are available at an additional cost to the policy.
-Think of a rider as additional coverage you attach to you disability policy to cover specific situations such as a partial disability or a catastrophic one.
-Your broker or agent will know the types of riders to attach to a policy but typically you’ll want riders to cover you for the following things:
+Disability policies usually have “Riders” attached to them.
+Riders are available at an additional cost and may add important enhancements or coverages to the basic policy.
+Your broker or agent will know the types of riders to attach to a policy.
+Examples of riders may include the following:

-These are riders that provide an additional monthly benefit in the case that you become catastrophically disabled.
-Different companies will have different definitions for what they consider catastrophic.
+These are riders that provide an additional monthly benefits in the event that you become catastrophically disabled.
+Different companies will have different definitions for what they consider catastrophic disabilities.

 About Treloar & Heisel